fbreton/Bladelogic/stacks/Tomcat7/BlPackages/README.md

 Following packages has been tested on RedHat but may work on other unix flavor with fiew or even no modifications.

+#### DeployApplication-Unix

+This package is for deploying application from an archive file to a tomcat instance.
+Target has to be the server where the instance is running or a component associated to this server.

+The package can be parameterized with the following properties:
+- TOMCAT_USER: Tomcat user with management right and deployment right (default value: tomcat)
+- TOMCAT_PASSWORD: Password of the tomcat user defined in TOMCAT_USER property (default value: password)
+- TOMCAT_PORT: This is the port where Apache Tomcat listen for the HTTP requests (default value: 8080)
+- DEPLOY_DIR: Staging directory where archive file may be deployed, can be useless, depend of target and automation cycle.
+- ARCHIVE_FILE: Archive file full path file name.
+If it starts by . , then path is relative to DEPLOY_DIR
+- application: Name to give to the application and define root url for application: ip:port/application

+#### UndeployApplication-Unix

+This package is for undeploying an application from a tomcat instance.
+Target has to be the server where the instance is running or a component associated to this server.

+- TOMCAT_USER: Tomcat user with management right and deployment right (default value: tomcat)
+- TOMCAT_PASSWORD: Password of the tomcat user defined in TOMCAT_USER property (default value: password)
+- TOMCAT_PORT: This is the port where Apache Tomcat listen for the HTTP requests (default value: 8080)
+- application: Name of the application.

 ### Windows